Information sharing agreements (ISAs)

 Further information on DPIAs can be obtained from the IG team.

 With information sharing there will always be exceptional and difficult circumstances where advice may be needed.
-The organisation’s Information Governance Lead and/or Caldicott Guardians should be consulted where there are any concerns about whether a proposed information sharing is appropriate.
+The organisation’s Information Governance Lead and/or Caldicott Guardians (where sharing patient data) should be consulted where there are any concerns about whether a proposed information sharing is appropriate.

-You should contact the IG team about any exceptional needs or requests for information sharing or decisions that may require input from the Caldicott Guardians.
+You should contact the IG team about any exceptional needs or requests for information sharing or decisions that may require input from the Caldicott Guardian.

 This document will be made available to all staff via NHSCFA’s Go2 intranet site.